Los Angeles Brain Injury Attorney

 You’ll want the right law firm in Los Angeles to take on challenging personal injury cases such as brain and spinal cord injuries with success.

-The following are some situations in which brain damage may occur from severe head trauma, along with potentially responsible parties:
+What are situations in which brain damage may occur from head trauma and who is responsible?

 - An anesthesiologist who administered an anesthesia overdose;